 When you have created an AI experiment, you see its basic properties (Name, Description and source Dataset).
-You need to perform three further steps to enable predictive analysis.
+You need to perform four further steps to enable predictive analysis.

-The steps are Predicted Feature, Feature Selection and Summary Prediction Model.
+The steps are Predicted Feature, Feature Selection, Train model and Summary Prediction Model.

 Records in this Dataset help determine if diabetes results will be positive for a given patient, based on the information held in the testresult attribute/variable, as shown in the column presented below:

-The actual data was taken from https://archive.ics.uci.edu/ml/datasets/pima+indians+diabetes, and it includes attributes/variables such as:
+The actual data was taken from the National Institute of Diabetes and Digestive and Kidney Diseases, and it includes attributes/variables such as:

 •Number of times pregnant (shortened to pregnant).